buildingnicesoftware/primesieve-java/README.md

 Note the following:
 * Not all of the print options are wrapped because they don't make sense for library usage
+* PrimeStore for n primes not implemented yet
 * A repo distribution is not assembled or published currently but I can develop one of you have aneed for it
 * Currently tested on the following:
   * x86_64-apple-darwin24.2.0 (Sequoia 15.2)